estebistec/django-twitter-bootstrap/README.rst

 - To include Bootstrap as a git submodule, so as to include specific release tags and avoid the mess of managing a copy of Bootstrap.
 - To provide versions that mirror Bootstrap releases going forward.
-- To provide a simple example project that demonstrates usage.

 And that's it!
 Bootstrap pre-packaged for Django.